ColinBurner/Social-Network-API/README.md

 ## Contact Me

-If you have any questions about the repo, open an issue or contact me directly at b2rn3r@yahoo.com.
+If you have any questions about the repo, contact me directly at b2rn3r@yahoo.com.
 You can find more of my work at [ColinBurner](https://github.com/ColinBurner/).